rkennedy1/CS-5319-Bowlpool/README.txt

-1. Verify you have Node.JS installed by running the command 'node -v' from cmd or terminal or Install Node.JS from https://nodejs.org/en/download/
+1. Verify you have at least version 12 of Node.JS installed by running the command 'node -v' from cmd or terminal or Install Node.JS from https://nodejs.org/en/download/
 	i.
 Once installed verify by running node -v
 2. Verify you have Docker installed/running by running the commnad 'docker ps'
 	i.
 If needed install Docker from https://docs.docker.com/get-docker/